Shopify/quilt/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: '🙌 Feature Request'
 about: Suggest a new feature, or changes to an existing one
-labels: "Type: Feature Request :raised_hands:"
+labels: 'Type: Feature Request :raised_hands:'
 ---

 ## Overview